AdamMarciniak/MECH8135/Planning/Outline.md

 - Calibration and zeroing
 - Torque sensing

-## Netwroking 1
+## Networking 1

 - Types of digital interfaces
 - SPI, I2C, UART
-- Getting them to work with Arduino.
+- Arduino and Digital comms.

-## Labs and Ideas
+## Labs and Ideas Assume 5 labs available

 - Temperature measurement with different sensors.
 Similar to previous.
 - Strain gauges.
 Give pre-fabbed bars with strain gauges for each student.
--
+- Getting to know the Arduino.
+Interfacing with some type of sensor.
+- Design project lab 1 (planning, calculations, designing) Proposal Report
+- Design project lab 2 (building, testing, results) Final Report